talaatmagdyx/prettify_json/README.md

 ## Code of Conduct

-Everyone interacting in the PrettifyJson project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/prettify_json/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the PrettifyJson project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/talaatmagdyx/prettify_json/blob/master/CODE_OF_CONDUCT.md).

+---

+This README provides a comprehensive guide to using your `prettify_json` gem, with detailed usage examples and instructions for installation, development, and contribution.